 The Instinct 2 has battery life that can be measured in weeks rather than days or hours, and in the right conditions, its solar variants can keep running indefinitely.
-Tracking workouts requires a little extra juice, but on a sunny day, a two-hour run with all sensors enabled barely made a dent in the battery.
+Tracking workouts require a little extra juice, but on a sunny day, a two-hour run with all sensors enabled barely made a dent in the battery.

 The Instinct 2 is seriously robust, with a fiber-reinforced resin case and bezel rather than the flashier stainless steel of some higher-end Garmin watches, which means it's light and shrugs off knocks and drops, making it a solid option for trail runners too.
 Garmin has added some fun new colors this time around, so you'll be easily visible while exploring woodland routes.

 During our tests, the only real downside we found is that the Instinct 2's monochrome memory-in-pixel (MiP) display isn't great for maps.
-You can plot routes in the Garmin Connect app, or import ones from third-party sources, but the watch itself will only be able to give you a vague impression of your bearing.
-If you want to explore new places then the Fenix 7 or Epix would be a better choice, but otherwise, the Instinct 2 is easy to recommend.
+You can plot routes in the Garmin Connect app or import ones from third-party sources, but the watch itself will only be able to give you a vague impression of your bearing.
+If you want to explore new places, then the Fenix 7 or Epix would be a better choice, but otherwise, the Instinct 2 is easy to recommend.

 Read our full Garmin Instinct 2 review

-If you enjoy running as part of triathlon training the Garmin Forerunner 945 is the watch for you.
-Its location-tracking and biometrics are particularly accurate, and it's packed with genuinely useful training tools to help you get more from your runs, bike rides, and swims..
+If you enjoy running as part of triathlon training, the Garmin Forerunner 945 is the watch for you.
+Its location-tracking and biometrics are particularly accurate, and it's packed with genuinely useful training tools to help you get more from your runs, bike rides, and swims.

-One of our favorite features is the Training Load monitor, which measures your training over the last seven days and tells you whether you should dial it back to avoid over-training, or push yourself harder to improve fitness.
+One of our favorite features is the Training Load monitor, which measures your training over the last seven days and tells you whether you should dial it back to avoid over-training or push yourself harder to improve your fitness.
 Combined with the Body Battery function that measures how well you've recovered from the previous day's exertions, this helps you make every training run as effective as possible.

-The Garmin Fenix 7 is a classier looking running watch with a broader range of sports modes, but the Forerunner 945 balances that out with a slightly more affordable price, and is a superb training aid for the serious athlete.
+The Garmin Fenix 7 is a classier-looking running watch with a broader range of sports modes, but the Forerunner 945 balances that out with a slightly more affordable price and is a superb training aid for the serious athlete.

 Read our full Garmin Forerunner 945 review

-The Coros Pace 2 is a superb mid-range running watch that's super lightweight, but heavy on features.
-At just 29g, it's barely noticeable on the wrist, but includes several features we'd expect to find in more expensive running watches, including an 'AI trainer' to help you manage your training load in preparation for events; interval, triathlon, and multi-sport modes; and compatibility with third-party sensors like chest-strap heart rate monitors and foot pods.
+The Coros Pace 2 is a superb mid-range running watch that's super lightweight but heavy on features.
+At just 29g, it's barely noticeable on the wrist but includes several features we'd expect to find in more expensive running watches, including an 'AI trainer' to help you manage your training load in preparation for events; interval, triathlon, and multi-sport modes; and compatibility with third-party sensors like chest-strap heart rate monitors and foot pods.

 In our tests, our only complaint was that the screen was a little dim and could be tricky to read in daylight without a tap of the backlight button, which puts a small dent in its otherwise impressive battery life, but that's a small gripe.
-This is one of the best running watches around, and will serve road runners well.
+This is one of the best running watches around and will serve road runners well.

 Read our full Coros Pace 2 review

 This is a serious running watch built for data buffs.
 Working on increasing your cadence?
 Want to check your training load for the week?
 It’s all there, at your fingertips.
-GPS tracking is accurate (with impressively detailed maps), and Intelligent Stride Algorithm tracks your cadence and stride length over time so it can keep an accurate record even if your training run takes you through a tunnel and out of satellite range.
+GPS tracking is accurate (with impressively detailed maps), and the Intelligent Stride Algorithm tracks your cadence and stride length over time so it can keep an accurate record even if your training run takes you through a tunnel and out of satellite range.